ski/umqhele/README.md

 # UMQHELE
-Umqhele is the user interface layer for the Agoric Hack The Orb project.
+Umqhele is an application that allows your to auction and trade NTF tokens that grant access to live video streams.
 It allows you to auction live video streams for Moola.
-Once you have Moolas from the Agoric faucet dapp, you can create auctions as well as bid on them.
+You can create auctions as well as bid on them.
 This dapp demonstrates Agoric contract composition, offer safety and object capabilities.

 #### Installing Prerequisites
 Ensure agoric is installed and working before running Umqhele.
 You can find details of how to setup Agoric here [gs]: https://agoric.com/documentation/getting-started/start-a-project.html .